strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/installation/templates.md

 };
 ```

-The `template` directory is where you can extend the file contents of a Strapi project.
+The `template/src` directory is where you can extend the file contents of a Strapi project.
 All the children are optional, you should only include the files that will overwrite the default Strapi app.

 Only the following contents are allowed inside the `template` directory:

-- `README.md`: the readme of an app made with this template
-- `.env.example`: to specify required environment variables
+- `src/`
   - `api/`: for collections and single types
   - `components/` for components
   - `config/` can only include the `functions` directory (things like `bootstrap.js` or `404.js`), because other config files are environment-specific.
+  - `plugins/` for custom Strapi plugins
 - `data/` to store the data imported by a seed script
-- `plugins/` for custom Strapi plugins
+  - `data.json` to seed your project with data
-- `public/` to serve files
+  - `uploads/` to serve files
+- `README.md`: the readme of an app made with this template
+- `.env.example`: to specify required environment variables
 - `scripts/` for custom scripts
+- `package.json` for the npm registry

 If any unexpected file or directory is found, the installation will crash.